ArduPilot/ardupilot_wiki/dev/source/docs/flightaxis.rst

 The simulation controller outputs are mapped to "TX channels" by the RF controller editor to produce mapped RC outputs.
 For the InterLink controller these are fixed and read-only.

 They are input into the RealFlight vehicle model which is described by its .RFX file(archive actually).
-Most models have a "software radio" which take these "TX channels" and convert them into "RX channels", like a reciever.
+Most models have a "software radio" which take these "TX channels" and convert them into "RX channels", like a receiver.
 This "software radio" can also create dual rates, adjust trim, throw and reverses, etc. These received channels then drive motors, servos, or flight controller/mixers setup in the model files which drive the vehicle's actuators.

 The Physics models takes these inputs, including the vehicles described physical characteristics from the model's files and predicts the vehicle's motion which is then graphically displayed.